Skip to main content

 Pope County, MinnesotaEutrophic

 On the LakeGrade rubric Emily Lake fails the cutoffs — a TSI of 68 and persistent algal pressure put it in the bottom tier.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 At only 6 ft deep, Emily Lake is shallow — wind keeps the water column mixed and sediment resuspension drives phosphorus levels harder to manage.
 With 2,316 acres of surface and 12.0 miles of shoreline, Emily Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
 Within the 25 graded lakes of Pope County, Emily Lake sits at rank 23, near the bottom of the county list.